StoneStepsInc/exiv2-nuget/nuget/README.txt

-This package contains static Exiv2 libraries and header files for the x64 platform and Debug/Release configurations built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.
+This package contains static Exiv2 libraries and header files for the x64 platform built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.

 The Exiv2 static libraries appropriate for the platform and configuration selected in a Visual Studio solution are explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
-The solution may need to be reloaded to make libraries visible.
-Library files may be moved into any solution folder after the installation.
+The solution may need to be reloaded to make the library file visible.
+These libraries may be moved into any solution folder after the installation.

-Note that the Exiv2 library path in this package is valid only for build configurations named Debug and Release and will not work for any other configuration names.
-Do not install this package for projects with configurations other than Debug and Release.
+Note that the Exiv2 library path in this package will be selected as Debug or Release based on whether the active configuration is designated as a development or as a release configuration in the underlying .vcxproj file.

+Specifically, the initial project configurations have a property called UseDebugLibraries in the underlying .vcxproj file, which reflects whether the configuration is intended for building release or development artifacts.
+Additional configurations copied from these initial ones inherit this property.
+Manually created configurations should have this property defined in the .vcxproj file.

+Do not install this package if your projects use debug configurations without UseDebugLibraries.
+Note that CMake-generated Visual Studio projects will not emit this property.

 The Exiv2 libraries call functions in these Windows libraries, which need to be added as linker input to the Visual Studio